Appilot123/youtube-view-bot/README.md

 ## Performance
 - Runs 10–1,000+ accounts
 - Human-like dwell behavior with randomized delays
-- Supports :contentReference[oaicite:12]{index=12} Shorts and Long-form content
 - Less than 1% block rate using aged accounts and quality proxies

 ---

 ## Requirements
 - Google Accounts (start with 10)
 - Residential or Mobile Proxies
-- :contentReference[oaicite:14]{index=14} license access
 - PC or VPS for deployment

 ---